HEM2058/Digital_map_Bajhang_Backend/readme.txt

 psql
 CREATE USER mappers with password 'mappers123';
 CREATE DATABASE digitalmap;
-GRANT ALL PRIVILEGES ON DATABASE digitalmap TO mappers;

 #Now switch to your ubuntu user and enter following command.
 #Note: You must install the postgis version associated with installed postgresql